SEO Internal Linking Case Study: How Strategic Linking Transformed Organic Traffic

 This is the part of this internal linking case study that matters most.

 Around this period, I got serious about studying how PageRank actually flows between pages.
 The idea is simple: authority doesn't stay on one page.
-It travels.
-If a high-authority page links to a newer page with the right anchor text, it passes some of its ranking power along.
+Instead they can be transferred from one page to another.

-I built a system around this.
+…and I built a system around this.

 Anchor text selection: I identified keyword-rich phrases that fit naturally inside existing content.
 Not forced, not obvious — just organic links that also happened to signal relevance to Google.